core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   or criteria by which proxies don't even forward these if they don't have a response at hand).

   That may be more trouble than it's worth without a strong use case (say, of complex but converging FETCH requests).

+  Hashes could also be used in truncated form for that.

 # Acknowledgments # {#acknowldegment}
 {: numbered="no"}